-- Expand availability of individual products across markets to mitigate the risk of single-market demand fluctuations - Increase volume and efficiency per product through a consolidation and rationalization of the portfolio to lower the breakeven point and thereby reduce the profit risk of global total industry volume (TIV) declines - Prepare a more balanced product portfolio meeting needs in a broader range of markets and segments reducing reliance on specific large markets
+• Expand availability of individual products across markets to mitigate

+- Increase volume and efficiency per product through a consolidation and rationalization of the portfolio to lower the breakeven point and thereby reduce the profit risk of global total industry volume (TIV) declines. - Prepare a more balanced product portfolio meeting needs in a broader range of markets and segments, reducing reliance on specific large markets.